dojo/docs/dijit/Tree.rst

 The Tree is a black-box in the sense that the developer generally won't be dealing with individual nodes of the Tree.
 Rather, there are just onClick() etc. notifications, which refer to the *item* that was clicked.
-Item is usually an item in the dojo.data store that the tree is connected to.
+Item is usually an item in a dojo.store that the tree is connected to.

 Note also that a Tree has an idea of a currently selected item, such as the currently opened folder in a mail program.

 Model
 -----
 The real power comes in the :ref:`tree model <dijit/tree/Model>`, which represents the hierarchical data that the tree will display.
-Tree can interface to any class implementing the model API, but typically either the :ref:`TreeStoreModel <dijit/tree/TreeStoreModel>` or :ref:`ForestStoreModel <dijit/tree/ForestStoreModel>` are used, both of which themselves interface with the powerful dojo.data API.
+Tree can interface to any class implementing the model API, but typically interfaces through the :ref:`ObjectStoreModel <dijit/tree/ObjectStoreModel>`, which itself interfaces with the powerful :ref:`dojo.store <dojo/store>` API.

 It's important to note that the tree is merely a '''view''' onto the model.
 The model is in charge of tasks like connecting to the data source (often on the server), lazy loading, and notifying the tree of changes to the data.